Gurenax/ruby-armoury/README.md

-# ruby-armoury
+#  Ruby Armoury
-This is my Ruby playpen
+This is my Ruby armoury and it is my journey towards learning Ruby